 Every year advocates mount a worldwide campaign to raise awareness about Lymphedema.
 Representatives from; India, Europe, South America, United States, Canada, and Australia join together on March 6th to recognize World Lymphedema Day.

-This year the B C legislature will proclaim that BC acknowledges March 6th as World Lymphedema Awareness Day.
+Each year BCLA requests the BC Legislature to proclaim that BC acknowledges March 6th as World Lymphedema Awareness Day.